 C-Arm market works very similar ways.

-- Around 20K, you can typically get 3-6 month warranty on refurbished system that’s 20+ years old.
+- Around 20K, you can typically get 3-6 month warranty on a refurbished system that’s 20+ years old.

 - Up until about 150K, you’re going to find different brand’s new system with different specs & features.